vitalied/geonames_api/README.md

 This is a simplified ruby implementation that does not implement the entire API.
 But, its lightweight and has a nice interface and will be easy to extend :)

-The gem was originally written by [@barelyknown](http://twitter.com/barelyknown).

-This fork adds
-* automatic retries on timeout,
-* properly encoded url parameters,
-* support for paid users (with https and API tokens)
-* more consistent ```find``` and ```where``` methods across endpoints
-* Timezone, AlternateName, and GeoName entries properly encoded in results
-* better test coverage, Travis CI, and CodeClimate integration

 ## Getting Started

 Add this line to your application's Gemfile: